xiruizhao/cashflow-forecast/README.md

     2. One time cash flow such as an expected future expense
     3. RSUs vesting
     4. One time override whose name ends with `_override`, which overrides the cash flow with the same name
     5.  `balance` is a special entry.
-You can only have one `balance` entry and it sets the forecast start date.
+You can only have one `balance` entry and it sets the starting balance and forecast start date.
+Events prior to the forecast start date are ignored.
-2. Data storage/privacy
+2. Data storage and privacy
     1. Your user data is saved in the [browser](https://en.wikipedia.org/wiki/Web_storage), so they should persist across sessions on the same browser.
     2. You can export your data to another browser via `Copy Data as URL`.
 If your data is too big, you'll have to download it as a csv file and upload it in another browser.
     3. Your data is sent to the server for processing, but they are only accessed in memory and not saved to databases or files.
 When you close your browser window, nothing is preserved on the server.
-3. Upload file
-    1. You can upload a previously downloaded `cashflow_series.csv` file.
-The format is fairly simple to allow manual editing if necessary.
-4. Edit cash flow series
-    1. You can edit the cash flow series in the table view.
-Be sure to click `Save Edits`.
-    2. Edit the `balance` entry to update the starting balance and forecast start date.
-Events prior to the forecast start date are ignored.

-## Caveats
+### Caveats

 Inflation rate, interest rate and investment yield are ignored.